maayancohen/felyx/README.md

 A second cloud function is used to retrieve the data structure.

 WIP: Expose the enpoints also on flask-ngrok instead of Cloud Functions.

+Detailed steps can be found on felyx.ipynb notebook.